 Size and growth of the Japanese PE market

 The Japanese PE market emerged in the early 2000’s and grew rapidly until 2007, after which, the global financial crisis started a prolonged period of reduced deal-making.
 Since 2016, the market has grown significantly, which has been driven by larger deals.
-On average, the market has been approx. $12B in deal value per year since then.
+In the last few years, the market has been greater than $20B in deal value annually.

 On a year-on-year basis the market can be volatile as the absence, or presence, of a few larger deals can lead to significant changes in the total deal value.
-Deal volume is more constant between years.
+Deal volume is more constant between years, but also growing.

 Figure 1: Japan PE market in deal value and volume

 Figure 2: Japan PE deal market by deal size category

 The Japanese PE market is not particularly skewed towards any specific industry, although a significant share of smaller deals is in industries with stronger growth (e.g., IT, web services, etc.) and larger deals show a larger presence of electronics, healthcare, and manufacturing-related industries.